crepers/llmtime/README.md

 pip install -e .
 ```
 Note: This is already included in the `requirements.txt` file.

+## 🚀 Trying out LLMTime
+Want a quick taste of the power of LLMTime?
+Run the quick demo in the `demo.ipynb` notebook or the `demo.py` script.

+Make sure your `.env` file is configured correctly.
+You can switch between different LLM providers like GPT and Gemini by changing the `LLM_PROVIDER` variable in the `.env` file.

 ## 🤖 Plugging in other LLMs
 We currently support GPT-3, GPT-3.5, GPT-4, Gemini (Flash and Pro), TimesFM, Mistral, and LLaMA 2.
 You can easily plug in other LLMs by adding a completion function in `models/` and registering it in `models/llms.py`.